 Are you too confident?

-A recent candidate indicated that because they had been a medical doctor in a particular field that every other role in the medical area was, and I quote, “peanuts.”
+A recent candidate indicated that because they had been a medical doctor in a particular field, every other role in the medical area was, and I quote, “peanuts.”

-This was insulting to those who had undertaken years of physiotherapy, specialist medical information or regulatory training etc. It inferred to me an innate arrogance.
+This insulted those who had undertaken years of physiotherapy, specialist medical information, regulatory training, etc. It inferred to me an innate arrogance.
 It was a definite no to this applicant.

-Instead of going through the hiring manager or HR manager that has organised the interview, you decide its ok to try to connect with everyone in the company via LinkedIn.
+Instead of going through the hiring manager or HR manager who has organised the interview, you decide it’s okay to try to connect with everyone in the company via LinkedIn.
 Or connect by any other means to say how good you are and try and convince them that you would be great for the company.

 This infers a lack of understanding of social norms in the hiring process.

-Naivety is ok, intention is another.
+Naivety is ok; intention is another.
 PLEASE DO NOT DO THIS!
 I had this happen recently.
-Luckily the client decided to still interview them.
+Luckily, the client decided to interview them still.
 The candidate did not get the role though.